-One maybe-far-off, maybe 2023-ish day in California, a sports fan transitioning into sports bettor will thumb into their wagering app of choice and find the in-game plays, or live betting, that all of those television promos have been pitching.
+One maybe-far-off, maybe 2023-ish day in California, a sports fan transitioning into California sports betting fan will thumb into their wagering app of choice and find the in-game plays, or live betting, that all of those television promos have been pitching.

 The Dodgers’ most recent ridiculously expensive mid-season acquisition will be striding to home plate on a splendid afternoon at Citi Field in New York, looking to continue a torrid hot streak.
-Excitedly, the bettor punches into a next-outcome market and indulges in a home run at lucrative odds.
+Excitedly, the bettor punches into a next-outcome market and indulges in a home run at lucrative odds at DraftKings California.
 They confirm the bet.

 The Dodger homers.
 Would-be sports bettor throws phone at TV.
 (Misses, luckily, but creates a sound metaphor for what just happened.)